By Donna Cardillo, RN, MA, CSP, FAAN

-Years ago I attended a legislative day sponsored by my state nurses association.
+Years ago, I attended a legislative day sponsored by the New Jersey State Nurses Association held at the State House in Trenton, NJ.
 I sat in on a session of the house and met my local assemblyperson.
 I learned about state government and how bills are passed.
-I realized that day where the real power lies — in the legislature.
+I realized that day where the real power lies: in the legislature.
 I also realized that, as a nurse, I have the power to influence the process.

-Develop relationships with your legislators: Contact your assemblyperson, congressperson, and senator by phone or e-mail.
+Develop relationships with your legislators: Contact your assemblyperson, congressperson, and senator by phone or email.
 Introduce yourself as a nurse in their district and offer to be a resource on nursing and healthcare issues.
 Mention areas of concern, such as the nursing shortage, universal healthcare coverage, and stem cell research.
-Find your representatives on your state government page or at http://thomas.loc.gov.
+Find your representatives on your state government page or at www.congress.gov.

 Join a legislative committee: It’s a great way to learn more and to get involved as little or as much as you wish.
-Once you join — the American Nurses Association has a legislative committee, and so does every specialty and state nurses association — you’ll work on identifying issues important to nursing and healthcare, get involved in lobbying campaigns, and have an opportunity to meet and develop relationships with legislators.
+The American Nurses Association has a legislative committee and so does every specialty and ANA membership organization.
+Once you join the committee, you’ll work on identifying issues important to nursing and healthcare, get involved in lobbying campaigns, and have an opportunity to meet and develop relationships with legislators.
 It’s a great way to step out of your comfort zone.

 Start small and local or jump in with both feet on a national level.
 Every step you take toward political awareness and activism benefits the entire profession.
 It is also one more way to impact the greater good and advocate for better healthcare for all.

 Copyright Nurse.com.
 All rights reserved.
 Used with permission.